ecenursen/dbtest/docs/source/user/goktug.rst

 Once those are provided, you are eligible to operate on patients in our system and this page should be visible to you.

+.. tip:: If you cannot access this page being an authorized member, please contact the administrator.

 .. figure:: insert_patient.jpg
 	:scale: 50 %
 	:alt: Patient Page